Zsolt-R/wps-breaking-news/readme.txt

 1. Upload the entire 'wps-breaking-news' folder to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Make sure the website timezone is set correctly